Alwaki/DiracSVT/paper.md

 &f = C j_l(r) + D y_l(r),\\
 &g = \frac{\sqrt{B^2 + 2Bm}}{B+2m} [C j_{l'}(r) + D y_{l'}(r)].
 \end{align}$$

+We attempt to conjoin an inner solution and an outer solution together, in what is known as the shooting method (Silbar & Goldman, 2010).
+In our case, we employ shooting in two directions, both outward and inward.
+We make use of the Runge-Kutta 4 integration scheme as an ordinary differential equation solver.
+The outwards shooting solution starts from the origin.
+The inwards shooting originates from an asymptotic distance with the boundary conditions as described above.

+With the code and parameterization of the potential as prodived, one is ready to do a systematic calculation on the shell evolution over the whole nuclear chart.

 # References
 H. Akcay, Dirac equation with scalar and vector quadratic potentials and